Vegas Golden Knights re-sign goalie Adin Hill to a 2-year deal on the eve of free agency

 The New York Rangers tendered defenseman K'Andre Miller and 2020 top pick Alexis Lafrenière, among others.
 They did not qualify defenseman Libor Hajek, meaning he'll become an unrestricted free agent.

 So will 21-goal scorer Daniel Sprong, who along with Morgan Geekie was not qualified by Seattle, despite having the best season of his NHL career.
-Also surprisingly not qualified were New Jersey forwards Michael McLeod and Nathan Bastian.
+Also surprisingly not qualified were New Jersey forwards Michael McLeod and Nathan Bastian, though the Devils could still look to bring any or all of them back at a cheaper salary.

-The buyout of Wheeler was expected after he looked to be on the outs in Winnipeg for some time.
+Wheeler won't be back with Winnipeg and is hoping to land in the Eastern Conference after the expected end of his rocky tenure with the Jets.
 Incoming coach Rick Bowness stripped Wheeler of the captaincy last year in an attempt to fix the locker room culture around the Jets, and GM Kevin Cheveldayoff had been looking to trade the speedy winger who turns 37 on Aug.
 31.

+Seattle re-signed goalie Joey Daccord to a $2.4 million, two-year deal, fresh off him helping the American Hockey League 's Coachella Valley Firebirds reach Game 7 of the Calder Cup Finals.

 AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports